Danko-Lab/E-P_contacts/README.md

 About Conda Environments: https://conda.io/docs/user-guide/tasks/manage-environments.html

-* Also note that for the code above to work, you need to be in the directory where the `environment.yml` file lives so CD to that directory first
+* please cd to get to the directory where the `environment.yml` is before you install the environment
 ```
-$ cd E-P_contacts
+cd E-P_contacts
 ```
 （2）then install the environment using:
 ```